-5. Turn off Bluetooth, NFC and Location
+5. Turn off Bluetooth and Location

 All of the above features can have an adverse effect on your overall battery life.
-Bluetooth and NFC especially should never be kept running when you're not directly using them.
+Bluetooth especially should never be kept running when you're not directly using it.
 Location is a little trickier because it is used for a number of apps and services.
 Turn it off, and if you are rarely/never asked to switch it back on, you will know you have made the right choice.

 6. Choose a static wallpaper, and limit your number of widgets